 A Guide to Letter Recognition Milestones

 My goal is to help you understand these developmental milestones, so that you can best support your young learners in their journey toward reading and writing fluency.
-I am also hopeful that this information will help guide you in planning developmentally appropriate, relevant letter recognition activities for your preschoolers.
+The first step is to read all about what milestones are age appropriate when learning letters and sounds.

 From Scribbles to Sounds Your Complete Guide to Letter Recognition Milestone | A hand pointing a letter g | four tracing letters, i,h,j and g